 Exercising regularly has been shown to improve physical and mental health!
 Exercise helps boost physical and mental health by reducing stress levels and providing an outlet for emotions.

-Researchers found that regular physical activity may be just as helpful for treating mild to moderate depression as antidepressant medications.
-Exercise increases brain activity, producing chemical reactions similar to those caused by medications like antidepressants.
+Researchers found that regular physical activity may be as helpful for treating mild to moderate depression as antidepressant medications.
+Exercise increases brain activity, producing chemical reactions similar to those caused by drugs like antidepressants.
 Serotonin levels rise during physical exercise.
 Exercising regularly may help people manage their blood sugar levels better than taking medications alone.
 It even prevents diabetes from developing at all!
 Exercise effectively reduces symptoms of depression in people who suffer from anxiety disorders, bipolar disorder, schizophrenia, and major depressive disorder.
 Those who exercise regularly are less likely to experience another episode of major depressive disorder than people who don’t exercise at all.

 What Talk Therapy Can Do for Depression

 Talk Therapy helps people learn new coping mechanisms for dealing with their depression.
-A Therapist can teach clients these techniques and help them develop better methods of managing and dealing with their mental health concerns.
+A Therapist can teach clients these techniques and help them develop better methods of managing and coping with their mental health concerns.

 Sticking With Your Depression Treatment